bruvio/traffic_API/README.md

 ## Further development

-The API at this stage assumes that the input data (a large 170MB file) is stored inside the container/local filesystem.
+The API at this stage assumes that the input data (a large 170MB file) is read from a remote location.
 There is room to improvement.

 For example: